AlexandrErohin/home-assistant-tplink-router/README.md

 It will also fire Home Assistant event when a device connects to router

+### Services
+ - Send SMS message - Available only for MR LTE routers

 ### Notification
 To receive notifications of appearing a new device in your network, or becoming device online\offline add following lines to your `configuration.yaml` file:
 ```yaml